 I love how the ottoman has a softer and more relaxed vibe than the coffee table we had before.

 We don’t find it any less practical than having a coffee table.
 Yes, you can’t place a glass of wine directly on it but it doubles up as seating and, with the addition of our large DIY geometric serving tray, we have more than enough space to place things on the ottoman without having to worry about them falling over.

-The corners really looked a bit messy before (as you can see on the picture above) as the fabric we used was just too thick to fold neatly.
+The corners really looked a bit messy before (as you can see in the picture above) as the fabric we used was just too thick to fold neatly.
 Picking out the wadding and refolding them was definitely the right thing to do as they look so much better now!

 Would you prefer an upholstered ottoman or a coffee table in your living room?
 Do you have any tips on creating the perfect upholstered corner?
 Have you ever tried to upholster anything?
-We’d love to hear your experiences so leave us a comment below!
+We’d love to hear about your experiences so leave us a comment below!